 Foreign Language Film: Andrey Zvyagintsev, “Loveless” (runner-up: Lucrecia Martel, “Zama”)

 Documentary: Agnès Varda, “Faces Places” (runner-up: Frederick Wiseman, “EX LIBRIS: The New York Public Library”)

 Most Promising Filmmaker: Chloé Zhao, “The Rider” (runner-up: Kogonada, “Columbus”)

-Breakout Performance: Haley Lu Richardson, “Columbus” and Vicky Krieps, “Phantom Thread” (tie) (runners-up: Brady Jandreau, “The Rider”; Brooklynn Prince, “The Florida Project”; Timothée Chalamet, “Call Me by Your Name”)
+Breakout Performance: Vicky Krieps, “Phantom Thread” and Haley Lu Richardson, “Columbus” (tie) (runners-up: Brady Jandreau, “The Rider”; Brooklynn Prince, “The Florida Project”; Timothée Chalamet, “Call Me by Your Name”)

-Spotlight Award: Lucrecia Martel, “Zama” (runner-up: Greta Gerwig, “Lady Bird”)
+Spotlight Award: Lucrecia Martel, “Zama” (runner-up: Paul Schrader, “First Reformed”)

 2018 Most Anticipated